SantosVicente/SantosVicente/README.md

 # Hi There 👋

 My name is Vicente Santos.
-I am Currently a Frontend Developer and a computing student at IFSP Campus Campinas, working as an intern at INOVIA.
-I am a programming enthusiast who consistently seeks new knowledge and is currently striving to transition into a Full Stack Developer.
+I'm a Full-Stack Developer and Computing student at IFSP Campus Campinas.
+Currently, I work as a Junior Full-Stack Developer at [INOVIA](https://www.inoviacorp.com/), where I actively contribute to the development of digital platforms and systems that impact real users.

 <div>
 	<img width="100%" src="https://github.com/SantosVicente/SantosVicente/assets/101016049/6194e749-9788-4a2e-8e62-2e1836cc43cd" />